 The main drawback of tents made from canvas is their weight – they can get heavy.
 Canvas is also more expensive, with price increasing with the quality of canvas being used.
 Canvas also requires a small degree of maintenance (see the care section below).

 No. And yes.
 Canvas can’t technically be called ‘waterproof’, as it is a weave and therefore has tiny holes in-between the fabric fibres.
 However, most modern canvas is treated with a waterproofing agent (see the care section below) and should not leak, however the first few times a canvas tent is exposed to rain there may be a small amount of water soaking through the canvas and seams.
 This is completely normal and the fibres need to be exposed to water to contract and form a waterproof barrier.
 To avoid this you can set-up your tent in a garden, hose it down and let it dry several times – this is called ‘seasoning’ and will shrink the canvas and tightening it around the stitch holes along the seam making your tent rain proof.

 What to look for in a canvas bell tent

 There are bell tents and then there are good-quality bell tents – and everything in between.
 With more and more competing manufacturers it can be difficult to separate the good from the not-so-good.

 Australia has some of the world’s most extreme weather conditions and terrains, and there are many advantages of having a polyester fibre woven into a cotton canvas base.
 The polyester in the weave means that the canvas is much more hard-wearing, less prone to snagging and tearing, easier to clean and quicker to dry.
-The canvas is still breathable, but takes on less water and therefore is much more resistant to mould and mildew than a pure cotton canvas.
+Cotton/poly canvas has much less shrinkage than 100% cotton.
+The canvas is breathable, but takes on less water and therefore is much more resistant to mould and mildew than a pure cotton canvas.

 Size: 4m or 5m?